breatheco-de/knowledge-base/content/what-is-github-codespaces.md

 ## How to open a GitHub Codespace

+**Note: this example is for educational purposes on how to work in a professional setting.
+Each project we will undertake will have its instructions in the Readme.md file, please read carefully on how to initialize them.**

 Let’s follow the process exactly like a real-life software developer would do.
 For example:

 **_Maria_** gets hired as a developer to join an ongoing project; during the first day of work she needs to get access to the code, so she asks the project leader for the project URL within github.com.